 To help marketers and webmasters understand both the value and pitfalls in 404 error page design, here is an analysis of four varied 404 error pages where the good, bad and ugly are all showcased.

-This is important because statistically, only 23% of website visitors that encounter a broken link make a second attempt to find the missing page- 70%+ of people who reach a 404 error page will leave your website and not return.
+Here’s the rub: only 23% of website visitors that encounter a broken link make a second attempt to find the missing page.
+That means 70%+ of people who reach a 404 error page will leave your website and not return.

 No matter the reason for a 404, certain websites have taken the initiative to create funny, clever and visually masterful error pages to engage their visitors.
 However, while creativity is key in a 404 error page, the visual design of the page is only one facet.
 Exhibiting functional options to easily navigate away from the error page to other areas of the website are also essential to producing a useful 404 ‘not found’ page that drives engagement from site visitors.